azdavis/millet/docs/errors.md

 This is (or rather, should be) a list of all the errors that Millet can emit, and what they mean.
 If Millet emitted an error not detailed here, that's a bug, and we would appreciate if you file an issue.

+## 1099

+An export was undefined.

+Millet uses either SML/NJ CM files or ML Basis files to know what SML source files to analyze, and in what order.
+Both of these "group" file types allow for listing "exports", which are generally the names of structures, signatures, or functors.

+This error will be emitted when a group file lists an export not defined by the source files.

 ## 2001

 There was an invalid character in the source file.